blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 ### The Transition State optimization

 Open the log file for the Hessian calculation.
-Click on `Subwindow` → `Input Builder`.
+Click on `Subwindow` &rarr; `Input Builder`.
 Set the `Run Type` to `Saddle Point`.
 Set # of `Z-matrix variables` to `42`.
 We will need to supply a `$ZMAT` group.
 Set `Stat.
-Point` → `Initial Hessian` to `Calculate` (again, we could have cut this out of the .dat file and included it in the input file but the time saving is minimal in this case).
+Point` &rarr; `Initial Hessian` to `Calculate` (again, we could have cut this out of the .dat file and included it in the input file but the time saving is minimal in this case).
 Save the input file.

 To get a `$ZMAT` group we will again set up an energy check calcuylation with the internal coordinates set to auto generate.
-I will open the `Subwindow` → `Input Builder` and set the 'Run Type' to 'Energy' and the 'Exe.
+I will open the `Subwindow` &rarr; `Input Builder` and set the 'Run Type' to 'Energy' and the 'Exe.
 Type' to 'Check'.
 I will save the input file and then edit it to add the final line: `$ZMAT AUTO=.TRUE.
 DLC=.TRUE.
 NONVDW(1)=3,5, 4,6 $END`.
 The input file is presented in {numref}`Cyclohexene_TS_ZMAT_Check.inp`.
 The `NONVDW` list will be very important here as the bond length if far past what is expected for a covalent bond and would not be detected in the automatic internal coordinates otherwise.

 ```{code-block}
 ---